boturnbow/monarisa/_posts/2019-02-16-tillers-and-tiller-bar.md

 ![Tillers](/assets/images/tillersdetail2.jpg)

-**Update:** I will end up rebuilding the tillers to fit the new rudders which do not have a triple thickness of plywood at the top.
+**Note:** After I build the new hulls, I will end up rebuilding the tillers to fit the new rudders.
+The new rudders do not have a triple thickness of plywood at the top.